 Spaghetti mixed with shrimp, superfood garlic, and just a touch of butter—this recipe is already winning.
 But then you add in a splash of cream, white wine (optional), and red pepper flakes for some heat, and this shrimp is out of this world!
 While the recipe calls for fresh shrimp, make it easier (and quicker) on yourself by using tail-off frozen shrimp.
 Up the health factor by choosing whole-wheat spaghetti.

 Blame (or should we say thank?) the bacon for making this creamy pasta so darn good.
-Though it uses just five ingredients—spaghetti (choose whole-wheat for a healthier option), 1 garlic clove (a superfood in our book!), 1 strip of (mmm, mmm) bacon, 1 egg (another superfood!), and an optional sprinkle of parmesan cheese—cooking this carbonara will make you feel like a chef.
+This recipe is a lighter version of the traditional Italin dish (featuring peas and turkey bacon), but if you want to sub in regular bacon, you do you!
 If a fear of eating raw eggs has turned you off to carbonara in the past, don’t fret—the egg cooks right when it hits the pan.

 With a name like that, you can’t go wrong.
 This low-calorie treat made with spelt flour, applesauce, and vanilla extract gets cooked in the microwave and topped with a mouthwatering streusel.
 The result is a low-calorie cake that will satisfy your sweet tooth when a late-night snack craving strikes.

 This traditional recipe can be made single-serve by scooping a heap of apple crisp into a wine glass.
 Tasty, small, and totally Instagram worthy!